TannerSiddoway/cse210-tc03/README.md

 Tanner Siddoway
 I was born and raised in Boise Idaho.
 My favorite TV show is MASH and my favorite movie is Spiderman Into the Spiderverse.
 I like playing board games and video games.
 My favorites are DC Deck Building and Minecraft.
 Devon Ludwig
+    I am 25 years old.
+I have 2 kids a boy and a girl.
+I am a data science major.
+I am a jack of all trades and hopefully I can master this one.
+I am and outdoorsy guy who likes to hike and do extreme watersports.